blbadger/blbadger.github.io/entropy-models.md

 ![memory qat model training](/deep-learning/windowed_entropy.png)

+Instead of using two models, one can instead use one model and simply mask the first token and shift the $\theta_2$ model's context to start at the $t_{-1}$ index and proceed with the calcluation above.
+We assume that the model is trained using left padding and that not all inputs are of length $n_{ctx}$ before padding such that the encoder and encoder have been exposed to pad tokens during the training process.
+In this single-model formulation, the calculation of the conditional entropy of token $t_N$ is as follows:

+$$
+H(t_{N} \vert t_{:N-1}) = \Bbb L (O(t_{0:N}, \theta) - \Bbb L \left( O(t_{-1:N-1}, \theta) \right)
+$$

-If we are limited to only one model, happily there is still a way to obliquely estimate the token entropy given an embedding-augmented causal model: we can observe how much each output depends on the encoder's embedding, reasoning that lower entropy tokens will be less sensitive to encoder information loss.
+We also investigate ways to efficiently estimate the token entropy given an embedding-augmented causal model: we can observe how much each output depends on the encoder's embedding, reasoning that lower entropy tokens will be less sensitive to encoder information loss.
 What we want is essentially a measure of input attribution, to be specific the attribution of all outputs to the embedding input.
 One way to calculate this attribution is by simply masking the embedding and measuring the change in output upon doing so, which is known as occlusion.
 This approach has a particularly beneficial property for our purposes: as we want to measure the effect of one input on all outputs, we can compute the occlusion value with only two forward passes (without forming gradients) per text segment.
 We can calculate the occlusion value using our entropy estimation model as follows:

 $$
 x = O(x, \theta_e) \oplus W_{wte}x \\